yuanbei/Nars-Wiki/Project-Status.md

 * Refactoring (some ad hoc code should be merged into the overall structure)

-* Database connection (as explained in DataAndKnowledgeBases)
+* Database connection (as explained in [Data And Knowledge Bases](https://github.com/opennars/opennars/wiki/Data-And-Knowledge-Bases))

 In the near future, it is still too early to spend time on detailed parameter tuning or performance improvements.